h2oai/h2o-2/h2o-docs/source/faq/hadoop_related.rst

 Common Hadoop Questions
 """"""""""""""""""""""""

+**What versions of Hadoop are supported?**

+Currently, the major versions that H2O supports are HDP 1.3 and HDP 2.1.
+H2O also supports MapR 2.1 and 3.1, as well as CDH 4 and 5.

+---

 **What's the syntax for the file path of a data set sitting in hdfs?**

 To locate an HDFS file, go to **Data > Import** and enter **hdfs://** in the **path** field.
 H\ :sub:`2`\ O automatically detects any HDFS paths.
 This is a good way to verify the path to your data set before importing through R or any other non-web API.